 Testing reveals that thermal runaway is triggered by a number of different mechanisms, including:

 Ultimately, thermal runaway results in a vehicle fire, which poses serious safety concerns.
 Not only does a battery thermal event put drivers and passengers at risk, but also first responders, too, as battery fires are difficult to extinguish.

 To be sure, thermal runaway events are not common – but, due to their severity, they are recognized as a serious problem.
-The absence of an apparent cause in a large number of thermal runaway incidents highlights the need for robust monitoring and detection technologies integrated into EV design.
+The absence of an apparent cause in a large number of thermal runaway incidents highlights the need for robust monitoring and management technologies integrated into EV design.

 Learn About our REDTR Sensor Technology for Thermal Runaway Prevention